techascent/tech.ml/topics/xgboost_metrics.md

-We grabbed a dataset, made it trainable (no missing, no strings, everything is double datatype).
+We grabbed a dataset, made it trainable (no missing, no strings, everything is a numeric datatype).
 We then trained an initial model and checked out which columns XGBoost found useful.
 We furthermore built out metrics using xgboost's watches feature and observed error rates as XGBoost continued to train.
 We then ask xgboost to stop training if the error on a validation dataset (the last of the watches map